 |5.
 Maintain the Board as a well-functioning, balanced team led by a chair||Details of the Board members are provided in the Annual Report and Accounts and on the “Directors” section of the website.|

-There are two executive members and one non-executive member, who is the senior independent Director.
+There are three executive members and two non-executive members (including the Chairman).

 The Board meets at least ten times each year and is responsible for Group strategy, investments and capital projects and for ensuring that an appropriate framework of internal control is in place throughout the Group.